-Mr. Pugnet (Sur les Fevres de mauvais charactere, page 346,) made the same observations with respect to natives of St. Lucie, who visited the neighbouring islands.
-Perhaps a trifling alteration in diet and exercise, and confinement on board a small trading vessel, in passing from one place to the other, may slightly disorder the digestive organs, and thus predispose to disease; but then, on the other hand, such trifling irregularities of habit of body must be of everyday occurrence to these travellers when at home, where they are proof against infection. importance; but they are chiefly introduced here in support of my idea, that the breaking down of so many frontier barriers, and the consolidation of so many distinct and separate states (always jealous of each other, and frequently at open war) into one universal sovereignty, enjoying the most facile and uninterrupted intercourse, has, by the establishment of rapid and constant communication, invited or enforced betwixt the extremities of the country, become the only apparent cause of the unusual dissemination and regular succession of the pestilence now under consideration.
+\ Mr. Pugnet, (Sur les Fevres de mauvais Charactere, p.
+346,) made the same observations with respect to natives of St. Lucie, who visited the neighbouring islands.
+Perhaps a trifling alteration in diet and exercise, and confinement on board a small trading vessel, in passing from one place to the other, may slightly disorder the digestive organs, and thus predispose to disease; but then, on the other hand, such trifling irregularities of habit of body must be of every day occurrence to these travellers when at home, where they are proof against infection.

+so many distinct and separate states, (always jealous of each other, and frequently at open war,) into one universal sovereignty, enjoying the most facile and uninterrupted intercourse, has, by the establishment of rapid and constant communication, invited or enforced betwixt the extremities of the country, become the only apparent cause of the unusual dissemination and regular succession of the pestilence now under consideration.

-The smallpox is now scarcely known as an epidemic, and measles and scarlatina are of such inferior malignity, that no correct criterion can be drawn from their history.
+The small-pox is now scarcely known as an epidemic, and measles and scarlatina are of such inferior malignity, that no correct criterion can be drawn from their history.
 I will, therefore, pass them as diseases which may be alluded to in some instances where analogous appearances assist in pointing out the operations of nature, but on the whole of little importance to illustrate the acute epidemic character.

-To return to Cholera: the celebrated circular which announced the scruple doses of calomel as specific, might well attract attention, and lull the profession into a fatal security, when it gave, without any qualification, as the result of practice, that, " of 110 patients, only two were lost, and those were decrepit aged men, in whom the vital energies were at once extinguished: the remaining 108 all recovered."
-Had this been the general average of casualties, and those too occurring only under circumstances of such palpable incapability for the age-struck constitution of the patients to endure any active disorder whatever, we might safely have considered the epidemic as perfectly under our control, and "felt no alarm at its appearance;" since it would have been no more a subject of apprehension than catarrh or varicella, and certainly of infinitely less importance on our registers than the simplest diarrhœas or intermittents of the country.
+To return to Cholera: the celebrated circular which announced the scruple doses of calomel as specific, might well attract attention, and lull the profession into a fatal security, when it gave, without any qualification, as the result of practice, that, "of one hundred and ten patients, only two were lost, and those were decrepid aged men, in whom the vital energies were at once extinguished: the remaining 108 all recovered."
+Had this been the general average of casualties\, and those too occurring only under circumstances of such palpable incapability for the age-struck constitution of the patients to endure any active disorder whatever, we might safely have considered the Epidemic as perfectly under our control, and "felt no alarm at its appearance;" since it would have been no more a subject of apprehension than catarrh or varicella, and certainly of infinitely less importance on our registers than the simplest diarrheas or intermittents of the country.
 The official report, however, of the Bombay Medical Board does not very far differ from the same confident result.
-It shows that from the middle of August 1818, to the end of February 1819, the total number of ascertained cases on the island of Bombay amounted to 15,945, which, averaging the population at 210,000 souls, gives $7\frac{1}{2}$ per cent. as the proportion of the inhabitants actually attacked : of these, 1294 were deaths reported by the police

-My practice has been so far fortunate, as to have reported but 40 casualties out of 200 cases of "actually seen."-Sir T. Sevestre's letter, Madras Report, p.
+It shews that from the middle of August 1818, to the end of February 1819, the total number of ascertained cases on the island of Bombay amounted to 15,945, which, averaging the population at 210,000 souls, gives 71⁄2 per cent. as the proportion of the inhabitants actually attacked: of these, 1294 were deaths reported by the police establishments, of individuals whose sickness had never been casualties out of 200 cases of "actually seen."-Sir T. Sevestre's letter, Madras Report, p.
 60.

+\ My practice has been so far fortunate, as to have reported but 40

-"In no one case which has come under my care, have I experienced any remarkable benefit from the practice so singularly successful in Bengal."-Mr Shedden's letter, Madras Report, p.
+&quot;In no one's case which has come under my care, have I experienced any remarkable benefit from the practice so singularly successful in Bengal."-Mr. Shedden's letter, Do. p.
 78.